aimllifetime/behavior_cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I tried multiple times to make sure I can steer the car on the center road with smooth steering.
+When my mouse moving is much smooth, then I recorded couple of laps that seems good at turns.
+One out of them is picked for training purpose.
+Here is one example of counter clock wise driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle in clock wise driving which is reverse direction compared to the default driving direction.
+Similarily, I did multiple driving and recorded multiple training data.
+Then I picked one for the training purpose with smoothest steering.
+Here is clock wise driving.

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Often I found the model gets off track on sharp turn or the road side does not have clear line.
+I captured multiple data set only relates to those failing turn and training them.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help generalize the model.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...